ModelEarth/community/start/local/README.md

-# Start a local website
+# Start a Website

-Whether on your local machine, or for your local community, these steps will get you rolling.

-You'll learn how to create a static site using markdown to edit and GitHub Pages for free hosting.
+Whether on your local machine, or for your local community, these steps will get you started creating a static site using markdown with GitHub for free hosting.

 ## 1. Start a localhost server on your computer